 They both go from the door to the hallway.

 "There.
-Very impressive!
-It’s amazing, actually!"
+Impressive!
+It’s amazing!"
 Theo is overwhelmed.

 Signac begins to explain.
-"It’s the deliberate separation of component colors to allow the final tone to be mixed in the eye.
+"It’s the deliberate separation of component colours to allow the final tone to be mixed in the eye.
 It creates a much cleaner image in the mind.
 Can’t you see it?"

-"We think the best term for it is ‘Chromoluminariaism’.
+"We think the best term is Chromoluminarism.”

 "Signac smiles, "Right, right!
-It’s a one man show just for a certain critic, this afternoon only!"
+It’s a one-man show just for a certain critic.
+This afternoon only!"

-"One man show, this is a one painting show!
+"One-man show, this is a one-painting show!
 I’ve never seen anything like it."

 "Too bad my apartment is so small.
 You have to be outside the door to give it justice."